ibm-cloud-docs/containers/cs_network_planning.md

 <dt>LoadBalancer</dt>
 <dd>The LoadBalancer service type is implemented differently depending on your cluster's infrastructure provider.<ul>
 <li>Classic clusters: [Network load balancer (NLB)](/docs/containers?topic=containers-loadbalancer).
 Every standard cluster is provisioned with four portable public and four portable private IP addresses that you can use to create a layer 4 TCP/UDP network load balancer (NLB) for your app.
 You can customize your NLB by exposing any port that your app requires.
 The portable public and private IP addresses that are assigned to the NLB are permanent and do not change when a worker node is re-created in the cluster.
-You can create a host name for your app that registers public NLB IP addresses with a DNS entry.
-You can also enable health check monitors on the NLB IPs for each host name.</li>
+You can create a subdomain for your app that registers public NLB IP addresses with a DNS entry.
+You can also enable health check monitors on the NLB IPs for each subdomain.</li>
 <li>VPC clusters: [Load Balancer for VPC](/docs/containers?topic=containers-vpc-lbaas).
 When you create a Kubernetes LoadBalancer service for an app in your cluster, a layer 7 VPC load balancer is automatically created in your VPC outside of your cluster.
 The VPC load balancer is multizonal and routes requests for your app through the private NodePorts that are automatically opened on your worker nodes.
-By default, the load balancer is also created with a host name that you can use to access your app.</li>
+By default, the load balancer is also created with a hostname that you can use to access your app.</li>
 </ul></dd>

 <dt>[Ingress](/docs/containers?topic=containers-ingress)</dt>